 type parameter in

-The default behavior of disabling security on basic and trial licenses is deprecated
+Having security disabled by default on basic and trial licenses is deprecated.

-Currently, security features are disabled when operating on a basic or trial license when
+Elasticsearch security features are disabled by default when operating on a basic or trial license if

 Configuring a realm name with a leading underscore is deprecated.